 You can power the arts by supporting the High Line.
 With your tax-deductible donation, you’ll help us make world-class contemporary artworks free and open to everyone.

-Jordan Casteel, The Baayfalls, is made possible, in part, by an in-kind donation from Morgenstern Capital and Canvas Property Group.
-Additional in-kind support is provided by Colossal Media.
+Rosana Paulino’s mural, The Creation of the Creatures of Day and Night, is made possible, in part, by an in-kind donation from Meadow Partners and Canvas Property Group.
+Painted by the team at Overall Murals.